-Now having travelled many times solo, as a couple and on group tours around Europe in the last couple of years, I have a pretty good grasp on how to pack to enjoy the Euro-trip of my dreams.
-Hopefully this will help you too!
+Having travelled many times solo, as a couple and on group tours around Europe in the last couple of years, I have a pretty good grasp on how to pack to enjoy the ultimate Euro-trip.
+Learn from my experience (and mistakes!) to have the euro-trip of your dreams!

 If it’s your first trip to Europe you might not be so familiar with European fashion and even if you plan to travel on a budget, there will be times when you’ll need something nice to wear out at night.
 Europeans appreciate good style and put care and effort into what they wear.
 Of course designer labels are not required, but when new friends invite you clubbing in Zurich or to the Opera in Vienna you will want to have something ready.
 Include a few items like;